 Skip to content

-Middle-aged man and woman, sat together on a sofa, chat and smile together
+Middle-aged man and woman, sat on a sofa, chat and smile together

 Help with furniture